GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Echelon's Sting** (*unique*)
 $15,000 , 2.25 lbs.
 Katar
 A punching dagger of great renown.
-It is said to fell all it has tasted. *WHen this weapon's attack would qualify to damage armor, it also inflicts a piercing attack.
+It is said to fell all it has tasted. *When this weapon's attack would qualify to damage armor, it also inflicts a piercing attack.
 If it would inflict a critical hit but not qualify to damage armor, it inflicts an additional cutting attack.
 If name is known, and the successful attack roll is odd, the user may use their reaction to inflict an additional ki attack*.

 **Elfen Scour** (*unique*)
 $7,600, 3.8 lbs.